A Steam Engine

 The robot is build with four independent circuit boards.
 Three of them are driver boards that power and control one leg pair each.
 Each driver board contains a dual motor driver and one Arduino.
 The Arduino is programmed with the low-level logic to drive the legs, including a PID, homing encoder support, etc..

 However, the way this robot should walk is that the two opposite tripods walk together.
 So something needs to sync the three driver boards.
+This is where the controller board comes in.
+Right now, it only has a single Arduino on it, but I have space for a Raspberry Pi Zero are well for future expansion.

 First Crawl